Maruti Jimny vs Force Gurkha Detailed In 18 Images | CarDekho.com

 Interior

-Interiors of both SUVs are a good mix of rugged simplicity and a splash of modernity with the cabin comforts and infotainment. .
+The interior of both SUVs are a good mix of rugged simplicity and a splash of modernity with the cabin comforts and infotainment.
 They both have a black cabin theme with an upright dashboard design.
-Jimny offers a nine-inch touchscreen infotainment display in its top trim while the Gurkha has a seven-inch unit that looks more like an aftermarket fitting rather than a factory-fitted unit.
+Jimny offers a nine-inch touchscreen infotainment display in its top trim while the Gurkha has a seven-inch unit that looks more like an aftermarket fitment rather than a factory-fitted unit.

 The Maruti’s climate control console is certainly more modern with the digital readout in the middle.